 To complete the Health Assessment through Blue Cross Blue Shield of Michigan:

-Log in to your account at bcbsm.com (You can easily register if you are not currently set up.)
+- Log in to your account at bcbsm.com (You can easily register if you are not currently set up.)

-Click “Health & Wellness” in the blue bar at the top of the page
+- Click “Health & Wellness” in the blue bar at the top of the page

-Click “Take Your Health Assessment” to begin
+- Click “Take Your Health Assessment” to begin

-Once completed, please print a copy of the confirmation page for your records.
+- Once completed, please print a copy of the confirmation page for your records.

-Employees who have met the above requirements will be contacted to choose their incentive in 2017.
-Incentives will be awarded in March 2017.
-Contact Benefit Services firstname.lastname@example.org with any questions.
+Employees who have met the above requirements will be contacted to choose their incentive in 2018.
+Incentives will be awarded in March 2018.
+Please read the Wellness Program Notice located online about our voluntary wellness programs.